reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 ```javascript
 > function double(value){return value * 2;}
 ```
-Then we rune our function in the nodejs shell be executing the command
+Then we run our function in the nodejs shell be executing the command

 ```javascript
 > double(2.3)